 I believe the capacity for wholeness is innate in all of us, and work with people to cultivate a compassionate, trusting, and meaningful relationship with themselves.

-I view therapy as an opportunity to safely allow the parts of us that have been neglected or rejected to be expressed, nourished, and re-integrated in order to experience healing.
+I view therapy as a creative process; an opportunity to safely allow the parts of us that have been neglected or rejected to be expressed, nourished, and re-integrated in order to experience healing.
 This has a direct impact on our surroundings and allows for a deeper relationship with the outside world.

 I take a genuine, compassionate approach while providing honest feedback that honors our relationship and your relationship with yourself.
 Together we will be looking at the ways your physical and energetic body has responded to past experiences, and exploring your innermost thoughts and feelings with the intention of alleviating shame and moving into a more secure state of being.